Earle Nelson: Modus operandi

 When his identity was still unknown, law enforcement surmised that Nelson was a predator who "possessed a dual personality," likening him to Dr. Jekyll and Mr. Hyde.
 However, his modus operandi was clear even to investigators at the time of the crimes' occurrences.

 Nelson's victims were mostly landladies, whom he would approach on the pretext of renting a room.
 Many of these victims were targeted after having placed "room for rent" advertisements in local newspapers.
 Nelson, well-versed in Christian theology, often studied his worn Bible, using it to keep his victim at ease and off-guard.
 Once he had gained their trust and was able to access their homes, he would kill them (almost always by strangling) and sometimes engage in necrophilia with the corpse.
 Nelson would often hide the body, leaving it under the nearest bed.
 In several of his murders committed in Portland, he went to additional lengths to conceal the body, hiding it in the attic or in a steamer trunk within the house.
 Other victims were concealed in closets or behind furnaces in the house.

 At the peak of his killing spree, Nelson was killing once every three weeks on average.
 His killings sometimes occurred in spurts.
 His last victim, Emily Patterson, had been his fifth victim in only ten days.

 Pathology

 Though there are many extant documents regarding Nelson and his trial, few of them contain psychiatric information regarding his pathology.
-During Nelson's incarceration leading up to his trial, he was examined by Dr. Alvin T. Mathers, chief of the psychiatric ward and Winnipeg General Hospital, on five separate occasions between July 27 and October 24, 1927.
+During Nelson's incarceration leading up to his trial, he was examined by Dr. Alvin T. Mathers, chief of the psychiatric ward and Winnipeg General Hospital, on five occasions between July 27 and October 24, 1927.
 Based on these sessions, Mathers testified in court: "I did not find any evidence that to me would constitute insanity."